 “El que habla dos lenguas vale por dos.”

-Learning a foreign language at Washington College opens up a world of opportunities.
+They say the person who speaks two languages is worth two.
+And learning a foreign language at Washington College opens up a world of opportunities.
 Our faculty have traveled and studied in all corners of the globe, and we want our students to do the same.